|

 generator is very small unless the rate of rotation or the

-mass of the beam is increased.
+mass of the beam is greatly increased.
 However, it is hypothesized

 that if the ordinary mass-energy of a rotating beam